-The Birth of Athene from the brain of Zeus (B 218; B 244;

-Fig. 82.-Birth of Athene.
-B 244.

-temple Athenè would have been represented of diminutive scale in comparison with Zeus; and it is more likely that she was a standing figure of equal dignity with her father.
+The Birth of Athene from the brain of Zeus (B 218; B 244, fig. 65; compare B 147 on pedestal 1, and B 424 on Table-case H).
+The traditional method in which the subject is represented is of special interest, since some writers have thought that it may throw light on the composition of the east pediment of the Parthenon (p.
+20).
+It can hardly be supposed, however, that in the front of her own temple Athenè would have been represented of diminutive scale in comparison with Zeus; and it is more likely that she was a standing figure of equal dignity with her father.
 The principal figures beside Zeus and Athenè are the Eileithyiae, who wave their hands, as if weaving spells; Hephaestos, who clave the skull of Zeus with his double axe, and Hermes.